hammerspace-solutions/Terraform-AWS/README.md

 * **HAInstanceDiscovery**: Allows the Anvil HA nodes to discover each other's state and tags.
 * **HAFloatingIP**: **(Crucial for HA)** Allows an Anvil node to take over the floating cluster IP address from its partner during a failover.
 * **MarketplaceMetering**: Required for instances launched from the AWS Marketplace to report usage for billing.

 ---

+## Securely Accessing Instances

+For production or security-conscious environments, allowing SSH access from the entire internet (`0.0.0.0/0`) is not recommended.
+The best practice is to limit access to a controlled entry point.

+### Option 1: Bastion Host (Recommended)

+A Bastion Host (or "jump box") is a single, hardened EC2 instance that lives in a public subnet and is the only instance that accepts connections from the internet (or a corporate VPN).
+Users first SSH into the bastion host, and from there, they can "jump" to other instances in private subnets using their private IP addresses.

+This project supports this pattern through the `allowed_ssh_source_security_group_ids` variable in the `storage_servers` module (and can be added to others).
+You would:
+1. Create a security group for your bastion host.
+2. Pass the ID of that security group to the module.
+3. The module will then create an ingress rule allowing SSH traffic *only* from resources within that bastion host security group.

+### Option 2: AWS Systems Manager Session Manager (Most Secure)

+A more modern approach is to use AWS Systems Manager Session Manager.
+This service allows you to get a secure shell connection to your instances without opening **any** inbound ports (not even port 22).
+Access is controlled entirely through IAM policies, providing the highest level of security and auditability.
+This requires setting up the SSM Agent on your instances and configuring the appropriate IAM permissions.

+---